inexorgame-obsolete/wiki-mirror/How-to-contribute.md

  * [in IRC or Mumble](Development-Environment)
  * or doing a Pull Request (https://help.github.com/articles/using-pull-requests/)

+4. If your branch is successfully merged into master you should delete your feature branch do keep the repository clean.

 ### Bigger changes

 Some features might be **strategic nature** or might be an **architectural change**.
 For example replacing the sauerbraten vector class by the vector class of the stdlib would be a bigger architectural change.
 Another example would be to integrate XMPP to solve multiple features with XMPP as a strategic technology.
 Both **needs discussion** with the other developers first.